FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     (2)         } # else = noop
     (2)       } # policy remove_reply_message_if_eap = noop
     (2)     } # post-auth = noop

+And finally returns an Access-Accept to the client.
+The `Reply-Message` here was take from `line 1` of the `users` file, when it matched above.

     (2)   Sent Access-Accept Id 135 from 127.0.0.1:1812 to 127.0.0.1:40344 length 0
     (2)     Reply-Message := "hello"
     (2)   Finished request